Come Back, Africa: Synopsis

 Come Back, Africa comprises a storyline acted out by black South Africans, from whose own experiences the film's events are drawn.
 Desperate to feed his household, Zachariah, a young Zulu, departs his famine-stricken kraal to work in the Johannesburg gold mines.
 He eventually settles in one of the squalid apartheid-era townships, only to find himself confronted with a barrage of South Africa's infamous pass laws restricting his every move.
 Zachariah learns that he cannot seek employment without a pass; paradoxically, he cannot obtain a pass without employment.
 Meanwhile, his family is consistently threatened with exile or imprisonment if they fail to comply with these draconian regulations.

-Zachariah subsequently drifts through a succession of odd jobs as vadalect, garage attendant, waiter, and public labourer – ridiculed, insulted, and ostracised by unfeeling Afrikaner superintendents.
-As they struggle to support their home, even Zachariah's spouse Vinah is forced to take up domestic service; she lives on the property of a white landowner, away from her husband.
+Zachariah subsequently drifts through a succession of jobs - household servant, garage attendant, waiter, and public labourer – ridiculed, insulted, and ostracised by unfeeling and hostile Afrikaner superintendents.
+As they struggle to support themselves, Zachariah's spouse Vinah is forced to take up domestic service; she lives on the property of a white landowner, away from her husband.
 When the latter visits her one lonely evening, he is arrested by the SAP on trespassing charges.

-Upon his release from detention, Zachariah discovers that Vinah has been murdered by Marumu, an infamous Sophiatown hoodlum, after resisting several unwanted sexual advances.
-His overwhelming sense of torment, helplessness, and frustration is intended to capture the resentment of South Africa's indigenous population.
+Upon his release from detention, Zachariah discovers that Vinah has been murdered by Marumu, an infamous Sophiatown hoodlum, after resisting his unwanted sexual advances.
+The portrayal of Zachariah's overwhelming feelings of torment, helplessness, and frustration is intended to capture the resentment of South Africa's indigenous population.
 Denied basic civil rights, many must weave a treacherous path of survival through the myriad of legal and unofficial racial codes, while their families disintegrate on the townships' violent streets.
 Some – like Zachariah – are utterly defenceless in this struggle, impossibly torn between apartheid's calculated suppression and the wanton atrocities of organised crime.